Abdourahamane Tiani: Military career

-Before becoming Commander of the Presidential guard, he led forces in Zinder, Agadez, and Diffa regions where he combated drug trafficking.
+Before becoming Commander of the Presidential guard, he led forces in Zinder, Agadez, and Diffa regions where he combated drug trafficking, and received infantry training at in Montpellier, France, Benguerir, Morocco and in Koulikoro, Mali.
+He also received training at the College of International Security Affairs (CISA) in Washington, DC.

 In 1989, he was the first officer to make it to the site of the UTA Flight 772 crash in the Ténéré desert, for which he was decorated.
 He also served in UN peacekeeping missions in the Ivory Coast, Sudan, and the Democratic Republic of Congo.
 He also served in the Multinational Joint Task Force set up by Niger, Chad, Nigeria and Cameroon to fight Boko Haram.

-In 2011, Tchiani assumed command of the Presidential Guard and was a close ally of then-President Mahamadou Issoufou, who promoted him to general in 2018.
-In 2015, Tchiani was accused of involvement in a coup plot against Issoufou but denied the charges in court.
-He was otherwise seen as keeping his views to himself during that time.
+In 2011, Tiani assumed command of the Presidential Guard and was a close ally of then-president Mahamadou Issoufou, who promoted him to brigadier general in 2018.
+In 2015, Tiani was accused of involvement in a coup plot against Issoufou but denied the charges in court.
+He was otherwise regarded as keeping his views to himself during that time.

-In 2021, Tchiani led the unit that thwarted an attempted coup; at the time a military unit tried to seize the Presidential palace two days before Issoufou stepped down to make way for his democratically elected successor, Mohamed Bazoum, who retained Tchiani in his post.
+In 2021, Tiani led the unit that thwarted an attempted coup; at the time a military unit tried to seize the presidential palace two days before Issoufou stepped down to make way for his democratically elected successor, Mohamed Bazoum, who retained Tiani in his post.

 Seizure of power

-On 26 July 2023, Tchiani led the Presidential guards in detaining President Bazoum in the Presidential palace in Niamey as part of the 2023 Nigerien coup d'état.
-The coup was reportedly led by Tchiani, whom analysts said Bazoum had planned to relieve from his position.
-Sources close to Bazoum said that he had decided on Tchiani's dismissal at a cabinet meeting on 24 July as their relations had reportedly become strained.
+On 26 July 2023, Tiani ordered presidential guards to detain Bazoum at his presidential residence in Niamey.
+Bazoum was planning to relieve Tiani from his position.
+Sources close to Bazoum said that he had decided on Tiani's dismissal at a cabinet meeting on 24 July as their relations had reportedly become strained.

-On 28 July, Tchiani revealed himself as the president of the National Council for the Safeguard of the Homeland, which took power on 26 July, in an address on state television.
+On 28 July, Tiani revealed himself as the president of the National Council for the Safeguard of the Homeland, which took power on 26 July, in an address on state television.
 He said the coup was undertaken to avoid "the gradual and inevitable demise" of the country and said that Bazoum had tried to hide "the harsh reality" of the country, which he called "a pile of dead, displaced, humiliation and frustration".
-He also criticized the Government's security strategy for its purported ineffectiveness.
-Shortly afterwards, during a meeting with a delegation from ECOWAS, Tchiani proposed a three-year window for a transition to civilian rule.
+He also criticized the government's security strategy for its purported ineffectiveness.

-His coup led to the 2023 Nigerien crisis.

-Leadership
+ECOWAS relations

+ECOWAS, a union of West-African countries, responded to the coup by imposing the strictest travel and economic sanctions the bloc ever imposed on a member state, demanding the reinstatement of Bazoum.
+As blackouts and supply disruptions roiled Niger, Tiani criticized the sanctions as illegal and inhumane.
+In a meeting with an ECOWAS delegation, Tiani proposed a three-year window for a transition to civilian rule, which ECOWAS rejected in favor of an immediate transfer of power.
+ECOWAS lifted the sanctions for humanitarian reasons after Niger had departed the organization.